FeatureBaseDB/www/content/whitepaper/whitepaper.md

 kernel can be made to serve a wide variety of data types and query workloads as we will see throughout this paper.

-We'll cover data modeling, low level storage details, use cases, software architecture, and external tooling with the goal of giving the reader an idea of how Pilosa fits into the complex and ever-expanding big data ecosystem.
-After reading this paper, one should have a good understanding of how Pilosa operates and scales, and where it might fit into an existing stack or new project.
+Data modeling, low level storage details, use cases, software architecture, and external tooling will be covered, with the goal of giving the reader an idea of how Pilosa fits into the big data ecosystem.
+After reading this paper, one should have a good understanding of how Pilosa operates, scales, and where it might fit into an existing stack or new project.

 # Core Concepts